HiDPI improvements in Windows 10

 Before, it was possible to disable DPI scaling (scaling by OS) only for applications formally not supporting HiDPI while actually working quite correctly in HiDPI mode.

-Now it’s possible, when needed, to forcedly enable DPI scaling for applications that declare HiDPI support while actually not taking any actions for scaling the application’s interface, de facto oriented to system-resolution pixels and therefore rendered at very small size by default (for example, at zoom of 200% — 4 times smaller than needed) or incorrectly.
+Now it’s possible, when needed, to forcedly enable DPI scaling for applications that declare HiDPI support while not taking actions for scaling the application’s interface, de facto oriented to system-resolution pixels and therefore rendered at very small size by default (for example, at zoom of 200% — 4 times smaller than needed) or incorrectly.
 Examples of such applications are Samsung Magician, control panel of the ESI Juli@ sound card, and Acronis True Image Home 2011.

 Beginning with the build 15002 of Windows 10 Insider Preview released in early 2017, the new “System (Enhanced)” mode is available for OS-powered scaling.
 In this mode, text in elements rendered via GDI is output at full system resolution, with no blur or pixelation.